SomeoneWeird/knowledge/ssl.md

 Complete rewrite and redesign of the SSL protocol.

-Vulnerable to _POODLE_ - allows MITM decryption of all intercepted traffic using a _padding oracle attack_.
+Vulnerable to _POODLE_ - see vuln section.

 Officially deprecated in *June 2015*.